About The City College

 To apply for admission to a City College Graduate program, submit the following information:

-• International Students Must Have A Minimum Passing TOEFL or IELTS Score (Please see Graduate Admissions webpage for more information).
+International students must have a minimum passing TOEFL, IELTS, PTE or Duolingo Score (Please see Graduate Admissions webpage for more information).

 Admissions decisions are made only after receipt of all valid credentials.
 The Office of Graduate Admissions encourages applicants to apply early.
 International students should apply a minimum of six months prior to the semester of enrollment.